No Child Left Inside

 During shared field trips the students are split into groups, mixing the schools, which vary greatly in diversity and socioecomic backgrounds.
 Students are then encouraged to partner up with someone from a different school.
 Each group rotates through Naturalist led activities which includes journaling, identification, observation, water ecology, team building, and invasive species (Garlic Mustard) identification and control.

-In this third year, the project expand in scope to provide an opportunity for the third-fifth graders to participate in a national imperiled butterflies project.
+In this fourth year, the project expanded in scope to provide an opportunity for the third-fifth graders to participate in a national imperiled butterflies project.
 Students will investigate the life cycle of native butterfliies, how to track them and preserve their habitats.
 Each school will create or extend an established native plants garden in their schoolyard with the aim of becoming a Monarch Watch Station.
 With the help of local experts, they will focus on adding plants that provide habitats for native butterflies, to serve as an ongoing, living laboratory for environmental studies.
+The students are learning about the food chain from hands-on activities around plant identification, pollinators, planting and harvesting locally-grown, farm fresh foods.

-Along with the schoolyard visits, students will visit the Kalamazoo Nature Center to participate in activities and a service day at Western Michigan Universities Asylum Lake Preserve will focus on community building and conservation activities.
+Along with the schoolyard visits, students will visit the Kalamazoo Nature Center's DeLano Farms to participate in activities and a service day at Western Michigan Universities Asylum Lake Preserve will focus on community building and conservation activities.

 Check this out!
 Woodward Elementary School teacher Josh Brown took Garlic Mustard removal a step further when his class prepared Garlic Mustard dishes in class and video taped the culinary chaos - see the video below for a step-by-step of this project.